PaulCapestany/nostr_threads/README.md

 By default the service listens on `0.0.0.0:8081` when `NOSTR_THREADS_ADDR` is unset.

+The health endpoint returns the JSON status along with the service version for quick diagnostics.

 ### Future Directions

 For now, `nostr_threads` is meant as the quickest way to get to a demo going for a proof of concept.
 Eventually it might make sense to use a different approach, e.g. modifying and enhancing individual Nostr messages one by one as they come in (importantly potentially adding a "thread_id" to each one).
 But, there might be tradeoffs that need to be carefully considered, so, TBD.